Samuel Johnson (actor)

-Samuel Joseph Johnson OAM (born 8 February 1978) is an Australian actor, radio presenter, voiceover artist and philanthropist.
+Samuel Joseph Johnson OAM (born 8 February 1978) is an Australian actor.
 He is best known for his roles as Evan Wylde in the television series The Secret Life of Us for which he won the AFI award for Best Performance by an Actor in a Leading Role in a Telefeature in 2001, Leon Broznic in Rush, Toby Kirby in After the Deluge and as Molly Meldrum in the miniseries Molly for which he won the AACTA Award for Best Lead Actor in a Television Drama and won the Gold Logie for Most Popular Personality on Television of 2017.

 Since 2012, Johnson has led fundraising efforts for the charity Love Your Sister, which he co-founded with his sister Connie Johnson.

-Starting out
+Early life

+Born in 1978, Johnson was born and raised in Daylesford, Victoria and educated at Wesley College, Melbourne.
+He was raised by his father, together with his two older sisters, Constance and Hilde.
+When Johnson was a toddler, his mother died by suicide.
+His father was a writer, so the family moved around a lot so that he could write.

-Johnson was born in Daylesford, Victoria and educated at Wesley College, Melbourne.
-At the age of 14, he performed in his first school play, cast in a role as the mad scientist in The Pink Panther Strikes Again.
+At the age of 14, he performed in his first school play, cast in a role as Dreyfus in The Pink Panther Strikes Again.
 On opening night he was spotted by Rhonda Schepisi, former wife of director Fred Schepisi.
-Taking the reins, she helped Johnson acquire an Equity Card and find auditions.
+Taking the reins, she helped Johnson acquire an Equity card and find auditions.

 "So I figuratively got a phone call on the first night I'd ever been in a play.
 She marched me to the union and demanded that they give me a card, then she drove me to an agent and demanded they take me on.
 It was somewhat fortuitous and I happened to get the first 20 or so jobs I went for.
 This career was certainly not designed by me."